 Some may think that this method of marketing is manipulative, but outlining your plan with a transparent offer will help keep you honest.

-The history of this marketing principle goes as far back as 1867 when Karl Marx wrote the Commodity Theory that deals with economics, supply and demand.
-This theory demonstrated the effects of limited availability on valuation of commodity.
+The history of this marketing principle goes as far back as 1867, when Karl Marx wrote the Commodity Theory that deals with economics, supply and demand.
+This theory demonstrated the effects of limited availability on the valuation of commodities.

-If you haven’t already, describe the customer that you would like to target with your scarcity marketing plan.
+If you haven’t already, describe the customer, you would like to target with your scarcity marketing plan.
 What demographic is your primary audience (age, gender, etc.)?
-What are their interests and behaviours?
+What are their interests and behaviors?

-Knowing your target customer and their wants and needs in relation to your product, is key to delivering a successful marketing plan.
+Knowing your target customer and their wants and needs concerning your product is key to delivering a successful marketing plan.

 When writing your marketing plan, it is important to keep in mind what is in your means, as you want your plan to be realistic and tangible.

 If you are a small business or blogger, selling your product at a discounted rate may make it more difficult to generate profit.